Icinga/developer-guidelines/README.md

 - Link to API docs for ipl*

-## umsetzung:
+## Implementation:
-- rendern wie die docs (markdown)
+- Same format as the rest of our documentation
-- eigenes development guidelines repo, auf das verlinkt werden kann
+- Rendered with MkDocs
-- mit mkdocs(?) in die doku eingepflegt
+- All references go to this repository